 Nidal Fakhouri, Secretary

-The Art in City Life Commission holds no less than six regular meetings in a calendar year.
+The Art in City Life Commission holds no fewer than six regular meetings in a calendar year.

-The Art In City Life Commission meets on the forth Wednesday of the month at 5pm.
+The Art In City Life Commission generally meets on the fourth Wednesday of the month at 5pm.

 Time 5:00 p.m.